-The effective tax rate for the first six months of 2007 was adversely impacted by the EU fine and the sale of land and marketable securities.
-The effective tax rate for the first six months of 2006 benefited from the 1994 - 1999 dispute settlement with IRS Appeals, but was adversely impacted by the tax effect of the previously noted settlement of the Pratt & Whitney collaboration matter.
-The effective tax rate for the remainder of the year is expected to approximate 28% absent any additional discrete activity.
+For the first nine months of 2007, the benefit to the effective tax rate was more than offset by the adverse impact of the EU fine and the sale of land and marketable securities.
+The effective tax rate for the first nine months of 2006 benefited from the 1994 - 1999 dispute settlement with the Appeals Division of the IRS, but was adversely impacted by the tax effect of the previously noted settlement of the Pratt & Whitney collaboration accounting matter.